monperrus/openaiisrich/README.md

 # openaiisrich

-openai is rich -- pricing information of openai as JSON.
+openai is rich -- pricing information of openai models as JSON, incl. prompt and completion costs (`n_context_tokens_total`, `n_generated_tokens_total`).

-pull requests welcome.
+pull requests welcome to keep the information up-to-date.

+automatically updated on PyPi at each commit.

 ## Usage